-Event planners some times don’t consider the technical knowledge something very important to run an event.
+Event planners sometimes don’t consider technical knowledge something very important to run an event.
 But the necessity of audiovisual for our event planning is essential.
-You want your event to be qualified, no matter if is a big or small event.
-To do that you need basic audiovisual training which helps you to navigate the world of technology.
-After that, you will not feel like we are talking about a foreign language.
-Here is a list of the Audio Visual basics that every event planners should know:
+You want your event to be qualified, no matter if it’s a big or small event.
+To do that you need basic audio visual training which helps you to navigate the world of technology.
+After that, you will not feel like you are talking about a foreign language.
+Here is a list of the Audio Visual basics that every event planner should know:

 It is the process by which the needful equipment is loaded and set up within the venue and then removed again once the event is over.

-Build’s type, its layout, and facilities have a big importance on the efficiency and size of an event’s load in or out.
-You have to be sure that your venue’s load in and out capacity is reconcilable with the numbers of equipment needful for your event.
-If you need to coordinate load-in/load-out with an AV/IT company, make sure they know your scheduled load in or load out times, are aware of the parking or loading dock situation, understand the building’s limitations (i.e. no elevators, escalators only, no ramps by the loading area, etc.) and are available to expedite the process by bringing their own equipment such as carts.
+Build type, layout, and facilities have a big importance on the efficiency and size of an event’s load in or out.
+You have to be sure that your venue’s load in and out capacity is reconcilable with the number of equipment needed for your event.
+If you need to coordinate load-in/load-out with an AV/IT company, make sure they know your scheduled load-in or load-out times, are aware of the parking or loading dock situation, understand the building’s limitations (i.e. no elevators, escalators only, no ramps by the loading area, etc.) and are available to expedite the process by bringing their own equipment such as carts.

 2. Aspect Ratio

 We use that to describe a screen’s width proportional to its height.
 Aspect ratio is a necessary term to be familiar with.
 The international standard for HDTV is 16:9.
 Knowing your presentation aspect ratio and screen size ratio will help you to avoid unattractive problems during the presentation.